riyasalmoe/ultimate-product-catalogue/readme.txt

 * Choose currency symbol and location.
 * Price slider that lets you filter the catalog for products that match exact price criteria.
 * Easy-to-use block and shortcode attributes that let you set a starting layout, exclude layouts, hide the sidebar, etc.
-* Make use of URL parameters to load the catalog with a specific category already pre-selected.
+* Make use of URL parameters to load the product catalog with a specific category already pre-selected.
-* Thumbnail support option, which displays a smaller version of your product image, to help with page load times.
+* Thumbnail support option, which displays a smaller version of your product image, to help with catalog page load times.
 * Easy-to-use and comprehensive settings page, which makes it easy to customize product catalog features.
-* Several different breadcrumbs options.
+* Several different breadcrumbs options for your product catalog.
 * Social media sharing options.

 The Ultimate Product Catalog is also a great solution for those who are running affiliate stores, in which you link out to products for sale on other sites.
 With the ability to specify a unique link for each product (using the "Product Link" field), you can insert your affiliate link and then set it up so that, when someone clicks on a product in your catalog, they are brought to that link instead of the product page in the plugin.
 You get all the benefits and functionality of the Ultimate Product Catalog while being able to sell as an affiliate.